epfl-dlab/AIReviewLottery/README.md

 <img src="analyses/fig1.png" style="width:80%">
 </div>

+## 2. Data Collection and Dataset Description
-Our pipeline consists of the following steps phases:
+Our data collection process consists of two steps:
-*  We download papers and reviews from 2018-2024 from the [Openreview API](https://docs.openreview.net/getting-started/using-the-api).
+*  We download papers, reviews, and acceptance decisions from 2018-2024 from the [Openreview API](https://docs.openreview.net/getting-started/using-the-api).
 * We label all reviews as either AI-assisted reviews or human written reviews using [GPTZero](https://gptzero.me/).
-* We use this data to run our three analysis.

-By following these steps we obtain the following statistics relative to the dataset we obtained:
+By following these steps we obtain the following statistics relative to the datasets we obtained:

 | Year | Reviews | Submissions | Acceptance | LLM reviews |